roadiz/roadiz/docs/intro/manual_config.rst

 Entities paths
 --------------

-Renzo uses *Doctrine* to map object entities to database tables.
+Roadiz uses *Doctrine* to map object entities to database tables.
-In order to make Renzo more extensible, you can add your own paths to the ``entities`` part.
+In order to make Roadiz more extensible, you can add your own paths to the ``entities`` part.

 .. code-block:: json

     "entities": [
-        "src/Renzo/Core/Entities",
+        "src/Roadiz/Core/Entities",
-        "src/Renzo/Core/AbstractEntities",
+        "src/Roadiz/Core/AbstractEntities",
         "gen-src/GeneratedNodeSources"
     ]